 Community or Constituency Served

 When cancer strikes, Angel Foundation provides two programs that help foster strength, resilience and hope.
-Both programs help adults living with cancer and their families gain a level of control over lives during a time of great uncertainty.
-Through our Financial Assistance program, adults in active cancer treatment receive emergency financial assistance for non-medical basic needs such as food, gas, utilities, rent or mortgage payments.
-Facing Cancer Together provides education and support to families facing a parental cancer diagnosis.
+Both programs help adults living with cancer and their families gain a level of control over their lives during a time of great uncertainty.
+Through our Emergency Financial Assistance program, adults in active cancer treatment receive assistance for non-medical basic needs such as food, gas, utilities, rent or mortgage payments.
+Our Facing Cancer Together program provides ongoing education and support to families, with school-age children, facing a parental cancer diagnosis.

 Geographic Area Served

 In order to receive Emergency Financial Assistance, participants must live in or be treated in the seven-county metro area of the Twin Cities, Minnesota.